Skip to main content

 Beer Me: Our Favorite International Beers Around the World

 I’ve probably tried over 300 beers across many different countries.
 I’ve found that whether it’s in a can or on draft, ice cold or room temperature, battering fish or braising pork, at a bar or a high-end restaurant, there’s absolutely a beer for everyone.
-Beer has been documented as far back as 4000 BC—and 6,000 years later, we continue to brew it, drink it, and cheers with it.
-In the 6,000 years of beer drinking, some countries have simply found a way to do it the best.
+Beer has been documented as far back as 4000 BCE—and 6,000 years later, we continue to brew it, drink it, and cheers with it.
+In all those years of beer drinking, some countries have simply found a way to do it the best.
 Most of these are on the top 10 lists of best countries for beer, while some of them we felt weren't getting their fair due.
 Check out the best beers around the world with this brief guide to your hoppy days of travel.

 Australia